jessec/rocket-path/roadmap.md

 * increase of the major version number indicates that maturity of previously developed API contracts in terms that they are guaranteed to remain backward compatible.
-* increase of the minor version number indicates an improvment in the current development branch, which may revise some of the API contracts that has been developed in this branch (indicated by major version number); API contracts from previous branches must be preserved as much as possible.
+* increase of the minor version number indicates an improvment over other minor versions with the same major version number but also preserves API contracts of the last version of the previous major version as much as possible.
 * version numbers of dependencies (although few) may be altered by any release but it is up to the library user to declare in a project which versions of these dependecies are to be actually used.